signalogic/SigDL/README.md

 <a name="SupportedEmbeddedTargets"></a>
 # Deep Learning Embedded Targets

 Work is ongoing to support the following embedded targets with SigDL software.
+The following sections take a closer look at available deep learning product platforms and form-factors that range in power consumption from 2 to 30 W.

 <a name="NvidiaJetsonTX2"></a>
 ## Nvidia Jetson TX2